harsh16629/harsh16629/README.md

 # 👋 Hi, I'm Harsh!
-👩🏻‍💻 Python Django developer and data analyst sharing about my journey and learnings in tech<br/>
+👩🏻‍💻 Python Django and NextJs developer and data analyst sharing my journey and learnings in tech<br/>